coreos/vault-operator/doc/user/tls_setup.md

-## Vault TLS Setup Guide
+# Setting up TLS for Vault

 This document describes the two methods to configure TLS on the Vault servers for a Vault cluster.

-### Using the default TLS assets
+## Using the default TLS assets

-If the TLS assets for a cluster is not specified using the custom resource (CR) specification field, `spec.TLS`, the operator creates a default CA and uses it to generate self-signed certificates for the Vault servers in the cluster.
+If the TLS assets for a cluster are not specified using the custom resource (CR) specification field, `spec.TLS`, the operator creates a default CA and uses it to generate self-signed certificates for the Vault servers in the cluster.

 These default TLS assets are stored in the following secrets: